 (Former chief minister of Tamil Nadu Ms.Jayalalithaa Jayaram was born on February 24th 1948.
-The glamorous actress turned politician who passed away in 2016 would have turned seventy were she among the living now.
-This article originally written in 2016 is being re-posted here to denote “Amma”s 70th birth aniversary)
+The glamorous actress turned politician who passed away in 2016 would have turned seventy-three were she among the living now.
+This article originally written in 2016 for the “Spotlight”film affairs column in the “Daily Financial Times” is being re-posted here without changes to denote “Amma”s 73rd birth aniversary)

 The demise in 2016 of alluring actress turned powerful politico Jayalalithaa Jayaram has caused a void in the politics of India’s Tamil Nadu state.

 The 68-year-leader of the All-India Anna Dravida Munnetra Kazhagham (AIADMK) served as Chief Minister of Tamil Nadu from 1991-96, 2001-06 and from 2011 to date.
 Jayalalithaa hailed as “Amma” (meaning mother/madam) was virtually the uncrowned queen of Tamil Nadu during her years of rule as Chief Minister.